quyettranvu/Task_Java_Tran_Vu_Quyet/README.md

 And I also use Spring Security for authorization and authentication user, currently add role check if required.

+# Config Database
+Inside MySQL create new schema and put name of schema, user, password in file application.properties

 # Run Application Without Docker
 - Config JAVA_HOME in both User and Sysyem Variables (make sure that JDK(Java Development Kit) and Eclipse Adoptimum installed)

 - Add path to bin folder of parent folder Eclipse Adoptimum in System Variables

+- Config Executable Path for Running and Compilig Java programs in Settings of IDE, then command "Run Java"

 # Run Application With Docker in Container
 About using Docker to run the application in container: